 - Marketplace: the marketplace targeted by the campaign simulation.
 When selecting a marketplace, its win rate calculated over the past two weeks influences the forecast.
 The win rate expresses the amount of real-time bid requests where a winning bid was received in relation to the amount of bid requests that were sent in total.
 In case the marketplace has no recorded data for the past two weeks, then the win rate is 0 percent.

-- Targeting template and Targeting (optional): select targets through a targeting template, which was set up in the Settings tab, and/or through individually selecting content categories, tags, frequency capping, and geotargets.
+- Targeting template and Targeting (optional): select targets through a targeting template, which was set up in the Settings tab, and/or through individually selecting content categories, tags, frequency capping, geotargets, and audience targets.

 - Override global targeting (optional): simulations use the global targeting settings by default.
 You may override global targeting for each targeting type.
 Select the check box corresponding to the targeting you want to override, available on each targeting type tab.

 - Devices and services: elect all devices you want to target.
 If you want to target all device categories, click All device containers.

 - Insertion point(s): select at least one insertion point for your selected ad type.